Install with Package Manager¶

 $ sudo locale-gen en_US.UTF-8

-$ echo "LANG=en_US.UTF-8" > sudo /etc/default/locale
+$ echo "LANG=en_US.UTF-8" | sudo tee /etc/default/locale

-List your current locale settings.
+List your current locale settings:

 $ localectl status | grep LANG